Cream City Review

-Cream City Review is a volunteer-based, non-profit literary magazine published by graduate students at the University of Wisconsin–Milwaukee.
+cream city review is a volunteer-based, non-profit literary magazine published by graduate students at the University of Wisconsin–Milwaukee.
 Continually seeking to explore the relationship between form and content, the magazine features fiction, poetry, creative nonfiction, comics, reviews of contemporary literature and criticism, as well as author interviews and artwork.

-Published biannually, Cream City Review attracts readers and submissions from around the globe.
+Published biannually, cream city review attracts readers and submissions from around the globe.
 Approximately 4,000 submissions are received each year from both unpublished and established writers.
 The journal reflects this mix as it often publishes poets laureate beside artists who are up and coming.

 History

-Prior to Cream City Review, the University of Wisconsin-Milwaukee published Cheshire, a student-run magazine started at a predecessor unstitution, the Wisconsin State College of Milwaukee, in 1931.
+Prior to cream city review, the University of Wisconsin-Milwaukee published Cheshire, a student-run magazine started at a predecessor institution, the Wisconsin State College of Milwaukee, in 1931.
 The original Cheshire ended in 1968, year before the establishment of a Creative Writing program at UWM.

-Cream City Review was founded in 1975 through the Student Union at UW-Milwaukee by Mary Zane Allen with assistance from Wladyslaw Ciesynski and Mitch Lechter who as an Undergraduate at UW- Madison helped found and publish The Wisconsin Review.
+cream city review was founded in 1975 through the Student Union at UW-Milwaukee by Mary Zane Allen with assistance from Wladyslaw Ciesynski and Mitch Lechter who as an Undergraduate at UW- Madison helped found and publish The Wisconsin Review.
 After working at The Wisconsin Review, Allen desired a similar literary journal for the creative writing department at the UWM.
 Allen worked with the student union to establish both the magazine and a reading series.
 Later, the magazine began operating with the support of UWM's English Department.

-Over the years, Cream City Review has evolved from an 8″ X 11″, 50 page, Xeroxed zine to the 175-225 page perfect-bound book format that it is today.
+Over the years, cream city review has evolved from an 8″ X 11″, 50 page, Xeroxed zine to the 175-225 page perfect-bound book format that it is today.
 The shift to glossy, multicolored covers began in the fall of 1989 after Laurie Buman became art editor.
 These covers have become one of the magazine's trademarks.